kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-4-css-generation-sass.markdown

 - sourcemaps
 ---

-This is the fourth part of my series *Introduction to Gulp.js*.
+This is the 4th part of my series *Introduction to Gulp.js*.
 Today I will show how to use Sass (and Compass if you want) to create CSS files.
 Furthermore I will add vendor prefixes with Autoprefixer and create Source Maps for easier debugging of the Sass files.

 [IMAGE]